HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 ## Working with the Ingestion Service

 The Ingestion Service provides a programmatic API for submitting data to the HCA DCP.
-The Ingest API could be used, for example, for enabling integration with existing LIMS software.
+The Ingest API could be used, for example, to enable integration with existing LIMS software.
 Using the Ingest API requires authentication and contacting the Ingestion Service team at [data-help@humancellatlas.org](mailto:data-help@humancellatlas.org).

 [Ingest Broker Development Guide](https://prod.data.humancellatlas.org/learn/development-guides/ingest-broker-development-guide)
 [GitHub Repository: Ingest Central (ingest-central)](https://github.com/HumanCellAtlas/ingest-central) (a good starting point)